Aeroglyphic/litecoinjs/README.md

 ### Installing with NodeJS

-For NodeJS applications you can download the latest version of litecoinJS by running the following command from terminal -
+For NodeJS applications you can download the latest version of LitecoinJS by running the following command from terminal -
 ```
 npm install litecoinjs
 ```

 ### Installing with browsers
-Client side applications can build the browser version of litecoinJS using [browserify](http://browserify.org), enabling you to use litecoinJS in the browser, see the guide below -
+Client side applications can build the browser version of LitecoinJS using [browserify](http://browserify.org), enabling you to use LitecoinJS in the browser, see the guide below -

-#### Create a folder dedicated to litecoinJS
+#### Create a folder dedicated to LitecoinJS
 ```
 mkdir example_litecoinjs_project
 ```